 Other considerations include:

-Your needs and what you are willing to pay are likely different than me.
-I ended up getting a Briggs & Stratton model 20681.
-Other makes I was considering included Greenworks, Karcher, Stanley, and SunJoe.
+Your needs and what you are willing to pay are likely different than mine.
+I ended up getting an electric Briggs & Stratton model 20681.
+It uses an induction motor, is fairly compact, and has a detergent reservoir.
+Other makes I considered included washers from Greenworks, Karcher, Stanley, and SunJoe.

 I’m happy with the Briggs, but the supplied hose is 15mm on one end that connects with the washer, while the other end is 14mm.
 If you get it backward, as I did at first, it leaks like a sieve!
 The threads are the same for M22 14mm and 15mm connections- it’s the inner connection that has a different size.